 Steroid nasal sprays for hayfever help to control the following symptoms:

 - Nasal congestion

 - Itchy nose

 - Eyes symptoms include itching, redness, and eye-watering

 The advantages of the treatment with steroid nasal sprays are the safety and effectiveness of the treatment.

 Steroid nasal sprays can be used in addition to other hayfever treatments, such as antihistamines.
 A patient who fails to control their symptoms within 14 days of nasal steroid treatment should seek advice from their doctor.
 Always read the product information leaflet.

 Steroid nasal sprays: common side effects

 Steroid nasal sprays have similar, localised side effects, regardless of the brand/drug used.
-Side effects which may be experienced by patients include (Trangsrud et al, 2012):
+Side effects that patients may experience include (Trangsrud et al., 2012):